Constituent Congress of Peru (1822): Installation

-Appointment of the Governing Board
+Appointment of the Governing Junta

-Lawmakers began to deliver the executive to a group of three members, who formed a collegial body called the Supreme Governing Board (chaired by José de La Mar and including Manuel Salazar and Antonio Alvarado and Felipe Baquíjano).
-The Board took office on September 21, 1822.
+Lawmakers began to deliver the executive to a group of three members, who formed a collegial body called the Supreme Governing Junta (chaired by José de La Mar and including Manuel Salazar and Antonio Alvarado and Felipe Baquíjano).
+The Junta took office on September 21, 1822.

 On November 4, Congress agreed thanksgiving to Lord Thomas Cochrane, Colombia, the Liberation Army, Chile and the Supreme Director and expressed its appreciation to the indigenous guerrillas and even the natural forest for their services in favor of independence.
 It also gave broad amnesty, even to the Spanish.
 The only exception was the former minister Bernardo de Monteagudo, who was banned, establishing penalties for authorities to allow him to live freely in their districts.

 On November 22, Congress gave the coup de grâce to the monarchical illusion.
 San Martín overruled the Commission of Juan Garcia del Río and James Paroissien, who had been sent to Europe to find a king for Peru and on 22 December of that year, the Congress established the "Bases of the Constitution" which, among the many reforms, stresses the abolition of the trade in "negros".

 The meeting was also devoted to the organization of the country into departments, provinces and districts.